Codecademy/docs/content/swiftui/concepts/views/terms/capsule/capsule.md

 - `(style: .continuous)` makes the shape look more natural to the eye by giving continuity to the rounded borders.
 - `(style: .circular)` is another modifier that can be used, when omitting modifiers from `Capsule` this will be the native one

-The code-block above will display a Capsule filled with color red and the frame makes it `250` wide and `50` height.
+The code-block above will display a `Capsule` filled with the color red and set a frame that is `250` points wide and `50` points high.

 This will display the following: